Tourism in Bosnia and Herzegovina

+Tourism in Bosnia and Herzegovina is a major industry and an important sector of the country's economy.
+Since the end of the Bosnian War, tourism has become one of the fastest-growing sectors of the economy, contributing significantly to employment and regional development.
+Bosnia and Herzegovina is increasingly integrated into the European tourism market, attracting visitors with its cultural heritage, natural landscapes, religious sites, winter sports, and adventure tourism.
+Tourism is concentrated in Sarajevo and Mostar, as well as the Olympic mountain resorts of Jahorina, Bjelašnica, and Igman, with peak seasons during the summer and winter months.

+The history of tourism in Bosnia and Herzegovina dates to the Austro-Hungarian period and expanded during the Yugoslav era, particularly after Sarajevo hosted the 1984 Winter Olympics.
+Tourism declined during the Bosnian War before recovering steadily in the early 2000s through reconstruction and increasing international recognition.
+In 2019, Bosnia and Herzegovina recorded 1.99 million tourist arrivals and 4.1 million overnight stays, with foreign visitors accounting for nearly three-quarters of all tourists.

+Bosnia and Herzegovina contains five World Heritage Sites and four national parks, alongside several nature parks and protected landscapes.

 Economy and tourism

-Tourism is becoming a great contributor to the Bosnian economy.
-As a result, Bosnia-Herzegovina now has a wide tourist industry and a fast expanding service sector thanks to the strong annual growth in tourist arrivals.
+Tourism contributes to the Bosnian economy.
+As a result, Bosnia-Herzegovina now has a wide tourist industry and a fast expanding service sector due to the increasing annual growth in tourists.
 The country also benefits from being both a summer and winter destination with continuity in its tourism throughout the year.

-Being a predominantly mountainous country Bosnia-Herzegovina provides some of the best-value ski vacations in Europe.In March 2012, Sarajevo won travel blog Foxnomad's "Best City to Visit" competition, beating out more than one hundred cities around the entire world.
+Being a predominantly mountainous country Bosnia-Herzegovina provides some of the best-value ski vacations in Europe.
+In March 2012, Sarajevo won travel blog Foxnomad's "Best City to Visit" competition, beating out more than one hundred cities around the entire world.

 More recently, the town of Visoko has experienced a staggering increase in tourist arrivals due to the alleged discovery of the Bosnian pyramids, attracting in excess of 10,000 tourists in the first weekend of June 2006.

 Međugorje has become one of the most popular pilgrimage sites for Catholics (and people of other faiths) in the world and has turned into Europe's third most important religious place, where each year more than 1 million people visit.
 It has been estimated that 30 million pilgrims have come to Međugorje since the reputed apparitions began in 1981.

 Neum on the adriatic coast has steep hills, sandy beaches, and several large tourist hotels.
 Prices tend to be lower than in neighboring Croatia, making it popular with shoppers.
 Tourism and the commerce it brings, is the leading contributor to the economy of the area.
 Tourism in Neum is active mostly in the coastal region.
 The inland area behind Neum has a rich archeological history and untouched wilderness and is starting to develop agricultural tourism.

 Vacationing in Bosnia has become popular among Gulf Arabs from Eastern Arabia.